 Robot movies of old depict AI-controlled creations as all-powerful entities.
 However, modern-day technology has not yet brought us to the point where devices like robots can surpass the capabilities of their creators.
-That said, there is no room for complacency; experts predict that true AI will be here in the next decades and will continue to evolve at a rapid pace over the coming years.
+There is no room for complacency; experts predict that true AI will be here in the following decades and will continue to evolve rapidly over the coming years.

 How Powerful is Artificial Intelligence (AI)?

-The answer to how powerful AI is in this modern-day and age depends on the skill of the developer who’s programming it.
+The answer to how powerful AI is in this modern-day age depends on the developer’s skill who’s programming it.
 The more skilled the programmer, the better the AI model will solve more complex tasks.

 You learned about who uses Artificial Intelligence.
 Now what?

-In conclusion, Artificial Intelligence will continue to guide companies towards building user experiences that are more efficient and technologically advanced.
+In conclusion, Artificial Intelligence will continue to guide companies toward building user experiences that are more efficient and technologically advanced.
 The technologies that AI is driving will only increase — eventually encompassing almost every facet of our daily lives.
-The goal is to make it easy for businesses to create a great experience for their customers while reducing stress on employees and making everyday life more convenient.
+The goal is to make it easy for businesses to create an excellent experience for their customers while reducing stress on employees and making everyday life more convenient.